-Checking whether your 4.0L Ford Explorer (4.0L Ranger, 4.0L Aerostar, or 4.0L Mountaineer) has a Blown Head Gasket can be done with one of three different tests and in this article I'll show you how to do them and how to interpret the results you'll obtain from them.
+Checking whether your 4.0L Ford Explorer (4.0L Ranger, 4.0L Aerostar, or 4.0L Mountaineer) has a blown head gasket can be done with one of four different tests and in this article I'll show you how to do them and how to interpret the results you'll obtain from them.

 To get you where you need to be, in this article, here are its contents at a quick glance:

 - TEST 1: Oil The Color Of Coffee With Too Much Cream.

 - TEST 2: Combustion Gases Shooting Out Of The Radiator.